Learning About Search

 Every searcher has to dig deeply to answer two major questions that all searchers have to resolve for themselves: “Is running an SME (small or medium size enterprise) right for me, and is now the right time?”
 Answers to these questions can be found self-reflection, conversations with other searchers, articles, case study stories of successes and more importantly failures by others.

-More and more business school programs offer courses, speaker panels and workshops on EtA (Entrepreneurship through Acquisition).
-Professor Irv Grosbeck who initially taught at Harvard and later Stanford mentored and advised early searchers.
-Stanford launched a short course in 2009 that is currently taught by Peter Kelly and David Dodson, both with experience in searching and investing.
-The materials on the Stanford GSB website are particularly useful and date back to 1996, the result of much of Stanford’s dedicated coursework on search. www.gsb.stanford.edu/ces/resources/search_funds.html
+More and more business school programs offer courses, speaker panel, conferences and workshops on EtA (Entrepreneurship through Acquisition).
+Professor Irv Grousbeck who initially taught at Harvard and later Stanford mentored, invested in and advised early searchers.
+Stanford launched a short course in 2009 taught by Peter Kelly and David Dodson, both with experience in searching and investing.
+The materials on the Stanford GSB website are particularly useful and date back to 1996, the result of much of Stanford’s dedicated coursework on search.
+Stanford Graduate School of Business

 Harvard Business School also has 2nd year elective courses created in 2011 and led by Professors Rick Ruback and Royce Yudkoff entitled Financial Management of Small Firms and Entrepreneurship through Acquisition.
-The courses expose students to investor, brokers, attorneys, accountants and searchers in an effort to expose students to search and they have published a Book about EtA search.
-Yale, Columbia, Carnegie-Mellon, Chicago-Booth, Wharton and Kellogg have courses and many MBA programs have student clubs on EtA.
+The courses expose students to investors, brokers, attorneys, accountants and searchers in an effort to expose students to search and they have published a Book about EtA search.
+Yale, Columbia, Carnegie-Mellon, Chicago-Booth, Wharton, Case Western Reserve, Kellogg School of Management at Northwestern, University of Virginia.
+Other schools listed as offering ETA courses or programming: Babson College, Dartmouth Tuck, Duke Fuqua, University of Chicago Booth School of Business, Columbia Business School and University of Michigan.
+Many MBA programs have student clubs on EtA.

 In Europe, Tim Bovard, founder of the Search Fund Accelerator, launched an EtA supplement to his very popular course simulating the first 100 days of running a business at INSEAD in France.
 IE Business School offers a course initiated by Blake Winchell entitled Entrepreneurial Acquisition and IESE in Barcelona has hosted a number of search conferences in the past few years.